EvictionLab/eviction-lab-website/content/eviction-tracking/pennsylvania.md

 ---
 {{< report_intro site_id="42"  >}}

-The state of Pennsylvania enacted a strong eviction moratorium that extended until August 31, 2020.
-Eviction filings related to nonpayment of rent were not accepted during that period.
-Filings increased following the end of the moratorium.

 Our state-wide counts of eviction filings are slight underestimates when compared to the official [Pennsylvania court data dashboard](https://www.pacourts.us/news-and-statistics/research-and-statistics/dashboard-table-of-contents/magisterial-district-courts-statewide-dashboard).

  Additional information is available on eviction filing patterns in [Pittsburgh ](https://evictionlab.org/eviction-tracking/pittsburgh-pa/)and [Philadelphia](https://evictionlab.org/eviction-tracking/philadelphia-pa/)